apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 Four years later, things have changed.
 By most measures Canada is doing fine, but the Prime Minister’s shine has worn off.
 On one hand, Trudeau kept many of his promises – he appointed Canada’s first gender-balanced cabinet, cancelled the Northern Gateway pipeline, and legalized cannabis.

 On the other hand, people distinctly remember the promises he did not keep – cough, electoral reform – and the ones they *feel like* he made, but hasn’t lived up to.
-Like, he didn’t say he *wouldn’t* nationalize an oil pipeline, or eject a prominent indigenous woman trying to uphold the rule of law from his cabinet.
+Like, he didn’t say he *wouldn’t* nationalize an oil pipeline, or eject a prominent indigenous woman trying to uphold the rule of law from his party.
 He didn’t *explicitly* say he had no history of repeatedly dressing up in racist face paint.
 Voters just kind of assumed.

 And even if those controversies haven’t changed the party allegiance of many traditional Liberal voters, they’ve certainly dampened enthusiasm for Trudeau among progressives generally.

-Naturally, voters have a variety of alternatives to consider.
-Unfortunately, none of the alternatives seem to be inspiring a *ton* of enthusiasm either.
-Despite rigorous campaigning by some fresh faces, [the CBC poll tracker](https://newsinteractives.cbc.ca/elections/poll-tracker/canada/) has changed little since the campaign’s outset, mostly projecting a minority government by the Liberals of the Conservatives.
-While predicting the vote is hard enough in the best of times, we may see particularly inaccurate polling this year due to a spike in voter apathy, and the potential for substantially lower turnout.
+Of course, voters have a variety of alternative parties to consider.
+Unfortunately, none of the alternatives seem to be inspiring a ton of enthusiasm either.
+Despite rigorous campaigning by some fresh faces, [the CBC poll tracker](https://newsinteractives.cbc.ca/elections/poll-tracker/canada/) has changed little since the campaign’s outset, mostly projecting a minority government by the Liberals or the Conservatives.

+While predicting election odds is hard enough in the best of times, we may see particularly inaccurate polling this year since higher apathy and uncertainty about who what party to vote for will likely drive down turnout.

+Hopefully, this guide will motivate you to use your vote on Monday.
+It's in you to give.

 - [The Issues, or Lack Thereof](#issues)
 - [The NDP](#ndp)